-Best laptop for Large Language Models (LLM)
+Best laptop for Large Language Models: Llama, Mistral and Mixtral

 apple silicone macbook pro with m2 max ship running a 7B llm model